 - If you’re thinking of becoming pregnant, consult with a doctor beforehand to help you prepare.
 For example, if you already have a pre-existing medical condition, your doctor may recommend adjusting your treatment to prepare for your pregnancy.

 - Eat a healthy diet with lots of fruits, vegetables, lean protein, and fiber.

 - Take prenatal vitamins daily.

 - In general, the Mayo Clinic recommends a total of 25 to 35 pounds of weight gain for women who were at a healthy weight before pregnancy.

 - Attend all routine prenatal visits, including those with a specialist if one is recommended.

 - Quit smoking if you smoke.

 - Avoid alcohol and illegal drugs.

-- Find out if the medications you are already taking are okay to continue taking or if you should stop taking them.
+- Ask your doctor if the medications you’re already taking are okay to continue taking or if you should stop taking them.

-- Reduce anxiety.
+- Reduce your stress levels.
 Listening to music and doing yoga are two ways to reduce your stress levels.